About Volunteer Maine

-The Commission was established in 1994 by Executive Order and under state statute in 1995.
-The 25 board members of the Commission are appointed by the governor to three-year terms and each represents a specific segment of Maine's volunteer sector.
+Volunteer Maine was established in 1994 by Executive Order and under state statute in 1995.
+The 25 board members of the Volunteer Maine Commission are appointed by the governor to three-year terms and each represents a specific segment of Maine's volunteer sector.

-Foster community service and volunteerism to meet human and environmental needs in the State of Maine.
+Foster and inspire community service and volunteerism to address critical needs in the State of Maine.

 Vibrant, productive communities with involved, responsible citizens.